hi-jin/logseq-ask-pdf/README.md

 3. Type `/ask pdf` in that block
 4. Wait for the LLM to generate a response

+> [!Note]
-> **Note:** You can move your cursor or continue working in Logseq while the response is being generated.
+> You can move your cursor or continue working in Logseq while the response is being generated.

-## Development Status

-This plugin is under active development.
-Contributions and pull requests are highly welcome!

 ## License